mmu-webdesign/l5-portfolio-template/5_QA_and_The_Guide/README.md

 ---

-## The brief - Future developments
+## Future developments

 A single team statement on possible ways the site could be further developed for the client in the future.

+**Warning:** if you simply list a number of features that could have been implemented as part of your submission, then you are simply highlighting your failings as a team.

 250 words (+/- 10%)

-### Output

 > Document: [future.md](future.md)

 ---
 ## Final Documentation

-There are three remaining elements to complete the portfolio:
+There are three remaining elements to complete the portfolio.

-- **Sprint sheets** - a pdf of your collection of sprint sheets.
-- **Peer Review Documents **- Completed, signed copies of the peer assessment documents.
-These will be printed and processed with each team on submission day.
-- **Individual statement** - a personal reflection on the project from each team member.
-Submitted for the deadline on Moodle, individually.

 ## Sprint sheets